Contact Us

 Option to Set Name of Job with Changing Name

 In case of the ABAP job scheduler there is no job definition with a unique ID.
-When scheduling a job the user defines what shall be executed, gives a job name and on save this entity gets a run ID.
+When scheduling a job, the user defines what shall be executed, gives a job name and on save this entity gets a run ID.
 The job name does not need to be unique as together with the run ID it is unique for the ABAP system.
-At execution of the job the next occurrence is determined, and the job data is copied to the next due date and gets a new run id value.
+At execution of the job the next occurrence is determined, the job data is copied to the next due date and it gets a new run id value.

 ID